Minchiate: 2-player rules

 This is the simplest version of the game; it was not considered serious but only as an introduction to the more complex four player versions.
 Jetons are used to keep track of scoring.
 The dealer gives 25 cards to his opponent and himself.
 His opponent leads the first trick but instead of letting the dealer play, she declares any meld she has and scores.
 The dealer then declares his melds and scores.
 Each takes back their own cards and the dealer finishes the first trick.
 Players must follow suit.
 If they are unable to do so, they must play a trump.
 If unable to play a trump, then any card can be discarded.
 The winner of each trick immediately scores from the captured cards and leads to the next trick.

 The Fool excuses the player from following suit, it can neither capture nor be captured.
 The player gives a worthless card from his trick pile in exchange to his opponent.

 At the end of the round, each player adds to their running total the captured cards, melds from the captured cards, and the last trick bonus.
 The player who has captured more than 25 cards gets a bonus point for each extra card.
 The two players then compare their sums with the loser having to pay the winner the difference.

 In cartomancy

-Although no divination system using this pack of cards ever existed in previous centuries, and because of this allegorical and cosmological content, in recent years tarot occultists have proposed systems of divination and cartomancy that use the minchiate deck.
+Although no documentation of a divination system using this pack of cards exists from previous centuries, but because of the allegorical and cosmological content, in recent years tarot occultists have proposed systems of divination and cartomancy that use the minchiate deck.
 In Charles Godfrey Leland's 1890 book Aradia, or the Gospel of the Witches, an incantation is given that mentions the use of "40 cards", which are renamed in the spell as 40 gods who are being invoked to compel the goddess Laverna to do the caster's bidding.

 Paul Huson has speculated that these 40 cards are the 40 trumps of the minchiate deck.
 He has also pointed out that Leland's book Etruscan-Roman Remains in Popular Tradition (1892) contains a spell that is cast with tarocco cards, to invoke Janus.